ethereum-optimism/superchain-registry/CONTRIBUTING.md

 protocol_versions: 1.0.0
 superchain_config: 1.1.0
 ```
+It is meant to be used when building transactions that upgrade the implementations set in the proxies.
 See the `semver.yaml` files in existing superchain targets for the latest set of contracts to specify.

 ### `implementations`
 Per superchain a set of canonical implementation deployments, per semver version, is tracked.